SEOULSPACE

 One of the best ways to truly understand the place you’re visiting is to learn about its history and culture.
 Seoul’s museums help you do just that.
 The best part: many museums in Seoul are free to enter.
 The five national museums in Seoul have no admission fee to see permanent exhibitions.
 You can see art at the National Museum of Modern and Contemporary Art, Korean history at the National Museum of Korea, and Korean culture at the National Folk Museum of Korea.
 Moreover, four out of five national museums are conveniently located around Gyeongbukgung at the center of Seoul.

-Another option is the Seoul Museum of History, which shows visitors Seoul’s development from the time it was established as Hanyang (한양) in the 14th century to the modern day.
+Another option is the Seoul Museum of History, which shows visitors Seoul’s development from when it was established as Hanyang (한양) in the 14th century to the modern day.
 The Seoul Museum of History also has branches around the city that are free to visit.
 One of the branches is right next door to the main museum.
 It’s Gyeonghuigung (경희궁), a palace built during the Joseon period.

-Watch the Banpo Bridge Show at the Han River
+Watch the Banpo Bridge Show at the Han River for free

-Visit a Buddhist temple
+Visit a Buddhist temple for free

-Buddhism was historically very influential on Korean culture, so it’s no surprise that there are so many Buddhist temples in Seoul.
+Buddhism was historically very influential in Korean culture, so it’s no surprise that there are so many Buddhist temples in Seoul.
 As one of the major Korean Buddhist temples, Jogyesa is perhaps the most well-known and visited Seoul temple.
 Established in 1910, the temple is located in central Seoul.
 Jogyesa holds seasonal festivals, so if you’re lucky to be in Seoul at just the right time, you can come to join the festivities.

 If you’re looking for a temple off the beaten path, head to Gilsangsa in Seongbuk-dong.
 Gilsangsa was a relatively new temple, being established in 1997.
 Gilsangsa was originally a restaurant donated to Venerable Bupjeong, a Korean Buddhist monk who converted the restaurant into a temple.
 What it lacks in age, it makes up for in natural beauty.